DavidHe1127/Mr.He_HandBook/frontend/react.md

 * Container Component - components that deal with backend data Presentational Component - Stateless component vs Stateful component

+* React element is an object representation of a DOM node and its properties A component is a function or a Class which optionally accepts input and returns a React element.

 https://www.youtube.com/watch?v=-DX3vJiqxm4 - see rationale behind the virtual DOM